Sire: Animal Kingdom

-The TTSC’s Authorised Representative Heart Thoroughbreds is thrilled to be offering shares in this two-year-old colt out of Lobster by Animal Kingdom.
+The TTSC’s Authorised Representative Heart Thoroughbreds are thrilled to be offering shares in this two-year-old colt out of Lobster by Animal Kingdom.

-Lobster is by a proven sire and is out of the Group 1 SAJC Robert Sangster winner Universal Queen (by Scenic).
-Now at stud Lobster is the dam of three foals her second an unraced three-year-old named Mornay (by Unencumbered) a brown filly that won a barrier trial at Newcastle (May 23rd).
-The mares third is named Seacraft (by Starcraft) a winning four-year-old.
+The colt’s dam, Lobster is out of the Group 1 SAJC Robert Sangster winner Universal Queen (by Scenic), dam of three foals, two winners, Mornay (by Unencumbered) on debut win at Mudgee, December 7th and Seacraft (by Starcraft) a winning four-year-old.

-Since Lobster was the first foal out of Universal Queen and was by Redoute’s Choice the filly was an attractive yearling prospect.
-When offered out of the Inglis auction ring in 2013 the brown / bay was knocked down to the bid of Paul Willetts for $100,000.
+Lobster was the first foal out of Robert Sangster winner and being by Redoute’s Choice, the filly was an attractive yearling prospect.
+Offered for sale out of the Inglis auction ring in 2013 and was knocked down to the bid of Paul Willetts for $100,000.

-Redoute’s Choice has a solid reputation being an Australian Champion 3YO Miler (1999- 2000) and as a sire the son of Danehill has been crowned Champion Australian Sire three-times.
-The bay has begun developing a great reputation as a maternal sire with his daughters producing last seasons Group 1 winners:- VRC Derby winner Ace High (ex Come Sunday); ATC Rosehill Guineas winner D’Argento (ex Fullazz); Australian Derby winner Levendi (ex Lipari) along with Randwick Guineas winner Kementari (ex Yavanna).
-In addition, his daughters have a strong record with a wide range of sire lines including O’Reilly (Sacred Falls); Northern Meteor (Zoustar); Savabeel (Pasadena Girl) and Choisir (The Mission) among his daughters 10-Group 1 winners.
+Redoute’s Choice has a solid reputation, being an Australian Champion 3YO Miler (1999- 2000) and as a sire the son of Danehill has been crowned Champion Australian Sire three-times.
+The bay horse has developed a great reputation as a maternal sire with his daughters producing Group 1 winners in the mould of Ace High (ex Come Sunday) winner of a VRC Derby; ATC Rosehill Guineas D’Argento (ex Fullazz); Australian Derby Levendi (ex Lipari) and Randwick Guineas Kementari (ex Yavanna).
+In addition, the horses daughters have a strong record with a wide range of sire lines including O’Reilly (Sacred Falls); Northern Meteor (Zoustar); Savabeel (Pasadena Girl) and Choisir (The Mission) among his daughters 10–Group 1 winners.

 Once the Horse Racing Syndicate Partnership has been formed it will be managed by Heart Thoroughbreds (AR 001 264 273)